 Finger Waves in 1920s Style

 A unique vintage look that you can wear in this very contemporary world, beautiful big finger waves are making a comeback.
-This offers all the volume and springing action to your short bob hair.
+The waves offer all the volume and springing action to your short bob hair.

 Finger Waves for Long Hair

-This dapper look will take you back to the ’20s.
+Opt for a dapper look that will take you back to the ’20s.
 These stylish finger waves create a texture like no other.
 Finger-waving your locks does wonders in creating volume for your long hair.

 Finger Waves on Natural Hair